RMR Cold Weather Test

 When I deployed to the flat open desert of Kuwait in ’08, I made very sure I had a 4x ACOG on my M4–not so much for precision of the bullet drop compensator (BDC) but rather so I could tell what was going on, and who was whom, downrange.
 In the event of attack, my main job as a leader would be to tell the troops whom to shoot, and whom not to, like Ron K had to.

-TSgt Ron K of FE Warren AFB’s 90th Security Police Group had been escaping the Wyoming winter of ’89 – ’90 on a “Boondoggle” TDY to Albrook AFS, Panama, when Operation Just (“B”) Cause began.
+TSgt Ron K of FE Warren AFB’s 90th Security Police Group had been escaping the Wyoming winter of ’89 – ’90 on a “boondoggle” TDY to Albrook AFS, Panama, when Operation Just (“B”) Cause began.
 At one point, Noriega’s PDF troops or Dignity Battalion irregulars began attacking Americans from an open field.
 A USAF SP fire team flanked the Panamanian forces and began chasing them across the field.
 US Army troops arrived, and the Army M60 machine gunner began hosing everyone in the field, good and bad alike.
 Ron yelled “Cease fire!” while waving his palm in front of his face (standard US military hand-and-arm signal for cease fire), repeatedly.
 The M60 gunner glanced at Ron, then promptly ignored him, continuing to fire belt-fed 7.62mm at all and sundry.
 Ron kicked the M60 gunner in the ribs, hard, which finally caused him to stop.
-Miraculously, none of our boys was killed by that “friendly” fire before he did.
+Miraculously, none of our boys were killed by that “friendly” fire before he did.
 Down-range SA (situational awareness) is critical, and can be helped or hindered by the optic (or lack thereof) on your weapon.

 I’m guessing that a pistol worn outside the clothing will not fog up if you have been outside and you use it outside.
 It might, instead, have snow or rain on the back of the glass.
 It stands to reason that droplets on the RMR lens will distort the reticle image.
 Moving your eye till you can see the reticle through a less distorted part of the glass may get you in the ballpark of where you are trying to aim, as a short-term solution.
 Again, you almost never need precision with a pistol–until you do.